LaVar Ball: Feud with President Donald Trump

 In the aftermath of President Trump's tweet talking about LeBron James and his interview with CNN journalist Don Lemon on August 5, 2018, Ball mentioned to reporters at TMZ that the president is a racist and that "everybody knows that.
 It's not a secret."
 He also encouraged his sons to be political in the event it's necessary for them to do so, live their lives to the fullest, be passionate at the sport of basketball, and love everyone that's nice to them.
-However, on February 25, 2019, when talking about the U.S.A.'s relationship with China, President Trump reaffirmed his stance on the situation with LiAngelo and the two other players, stating he conversed with Xi Jinping about the college students and that LaVar's consultant would have gone nowhere in their conversations.
+However, on February 25, 2019, when talking about the U.S.A.'s relationship with China, President Trump reaffirmed his stance on the situation with LiAngelo and the two other players, stating he conversed with CCP General Secretary Xi Jinping about the college students and that LaVar's consultant would have gone nowhere in their conversations.
 Ball later stated he wouldn't vote for Trump at all in the 2020 Presidential elections.
 After Trump lost the 2020 United States presidential election LaVar suggested Trump lost the election because of their feud.